WHY ARCALYST?

 Before you begin treatment with ARCALYST, talk with the healthcare provider about your vaccine history.
 Ask the healthcare provider whether you should receive any vaccines, including the pneumonia vaccine and flu vaccine, before you begin treatment with ARCALYST.

-What are the possible side effects of ARCALYST?
+What are the possible ARCALYST side effects?

 ARCALYST can cause serious side effects, including: